Is medication a part of your high blood pressure (HBP) treatment?

-When your blood pressure is 140 or higher for your systolic pressure (top number) OR 90 or higher for your diastolic pressure (bottom number), your healthcare provider will likely prescribe medication in addition to lifestyle modifications.
-You may need more than one type of prescription medication to keep your blood pressure at a healthy level.
+When blood pressure is high, high blood pressure medication may be an important part of your treatment.
+Your healthcare provider will also likely recommend lifestyle changes along with your medication.
+You may even need more than one type of prescription medication to keep your blood pressure at a healthy level.

-Perhaps the rest of your life.
-Managing blood pressure is a lifelong commitment; do your part starting today for yourself and for those you love.
-Listen to your doctor, read the sound medical information on this site, and act on the information to live a heart-healthier life.
+How long will you have to take your medication?
+Perhaps for the rest of your life.
+Managing blood pressure is a lifelong commitment.
+Do your part starting today for yourself and for those you love.
+Listen to your doctor, read the sound medical information on this site and act on the information to live a heart-healthy life.

 Helpful tools & trackers